 The Coconut compiler turns Coconut code into Python code.
 The primary method of accessing the Coconut compiler is through the Coconut command-line utility, which also features an interpreter for real-time compilation.
 In addition to the command-line utility, Coconut also supports the use of IPython/Jupyter notebooks.

-Thought Coconut syntax is primarily based on that of Python, Coconut also takes inspiration from Haskell, Coffee-Script, F#, and patterns.py.
+Thought Coconut syntax is primarily based on that of Python, other languages that inspired Coconut include Haskell, CoffeeScript, F#, and Julia.

 3.1.1 Try It Out